 Powder Chamber Capacity - As with most interior ballistics capacity measurements it is usually expressed in grains of water.
 It is determined by measuring the weight of water that a fired case from the test firearm can contain with a bullet seated to its normal depth.
 Note that this varies with different bullets or seating depth as well as the dimensions of the chamber, and the brand of case.

-Sectional Density - The is the ratio of the bullet's weight (in pounds) to its diameter
+Sectional Density - The is the bullet's weight in pounds divided by its diameter squared.

 Charge Weight to Bullet Weight ratio - This is the ratio of the weight of the powder charge to the weight of the projectile.